TheMrGong/MCLeaksApiClient/README.md

 Blocks the thread calling the method until either the account has been checked or an error has occurred checking the account.
-Regarding the Bukkit API, can be useful in the [AsyncPlayerPreLoginEvent](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/player/AsyncPlayerPreLoginEvent.html) in order to delay their login until the API has finished its request.
+Regarding the Bukkit API, blocking thread within the [AsyncPlayerPreLoginEvent](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/player/AsyncPlayerPreLoginEvent.html) can be useful to delay the players' login until the API has finished its request.

 ##### Using usernames (not recommended)